GStreamer/gstreamer/Playback+tutorial+2+Subtitle+management.markdown

 # Conclusion

-This tutorial showed how to handle subtitles from `playbin2`, whether they are embedded in the container or in a different file:
+This tutorial showed how to handle subtitles from `playbin`, whether they are embedded in the container or in a different file:

   - Subtitles are chosen using the `current-tex`t and `n-tex`t
-    properties of `playbin2`.
+    properties of `playbin`.

   - External subtitle files can be selected using the `suburi` property.